opentelekomcloud/docs/SMN/SMN User Guide/Publishing Messages Using a Template.md

 SMN tries to match different types of subscribers with the template protocols.
 If the template of a specified protocol does not exist, SMN sends messages to subscribers of that protocol using the default template.

 This section describes how you can publish messages using a template.
-For details about the message template, see section <a href="Message Template Management">Message Template Management</a>.
+For details about the message template, see section <a href="Message Template Management.md">Message Template Management</a>.

 ### Prerequisites